metasyn/memex/content/entries/thought/epistemic-disclosure.md

 Another approach I like is from a [[character|characters]] [xe iaso](https://xeiaso.net/blog/) who adds the following to many pages:

-> This article was posted on <date>.
+> This article was posted on YYYY-MM-DD.
 Facts and circumstances may have changed since publication.
 Please contact me before jumping to conclusions if something seems wrong or unclear.

 While a catchall like that does potentially help, I personally felt more drawn to symbols that relate to a combination of epistemic effort and epistemic status.
 For now, I've only added the naming to the first stage below.
 I was also inspired by [lizbeth poirier](https://ritualdust.com/folklore/sigils/)'s sigil related work for the simple designs below.